xnodeoncode/i45-jslogger/README.md

 i45-jslogger dispatches custom events on the window object.
 An [EventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) can be used to subscribe to the events.

-The events dispatched are (case-sensitive):
+The following dispatch events are (case-sensitive):

 - "LOG"
 - "INFO"
 - "WARN"
 - "ERROR"

-Note that event names are case sensitive.
-See the examples below.
+To capture the event, add an event listener as below.

 ```javascript
 window.addEventListener("LOG", (event) => {